xeb/dalle-mini-tools/README.md

 # Alternatively, rather than enter the venv with `poetry shell`, run directly:
 poetry run python generate.py --help
 ```

-## Purpose

-This is repository is a collection of tools for doing inference against dalle-mini and dalle-mega.

 ## What is in this project?